harry0316/ClearBite/README.md

 ### Sitemap

 List the pages of your app with brief descriptions.
-You can show this visually, or write it out.
+You can show this visually or write it out.

 ・Sign Up / Log In Page – Users can create an account and input their dietary preferences or restrictions for a more personalized search experience.
 ・Search Page – Users can search for products by typing the product name or entering a barcode to check ingredient details.